Everything you'll ever need to know about roman blinds

 When ordering made to measure Roman blinds you simply have to choose the fabric and lining type, provide the measurements and say which side you'd like the controls to be on and they will be custom made to your requirements.
 You don't need to make any hem and seam allowances, nor do you need to allow for clearances if you are going to fit the blind inside the window recess.
 There is also no need to assemble the blind, as the cords come ready threaded, adjusted and with a safety retainer.

-As all of the Roman blinds from Blinds Hut come ready to install, they will be attached to the cassette header or track.
+As all of the Roman blinds from Terrys Fabrics come ready to install, they will be attached to the cassette header or track.
 When you receive your Roman blinds all you have to do is follow the fitting instructions for the brackets and then click the pre-assembled blind into place.
 For detailed fitting instructions take a look at our guide to installing a Roman blind.
 For further information on safety precautions with cords and chains on Roman blinds please take a look at our Blind Safety guide.